jeff0167/Data_And_Things/README.md

 - What is predict proba?
 - Exercises in classification 2, lots of questions about scalar
 - Understand data drift
+- shap, no categorial data?
 - more

+- time series, the last 2 weeks are the last test, should not train on the whole time series, it's 5+ years, not neccessary

+## To hand in
+- completed
+-- 1(EDA)
+---
+- to do
+- 2
+- 3
+- 4
+- 5
+- 6
+-...

 # Homework